-Medication On-Site
+Medication On-site

-Easterseals MORC provides integrated treatment to children who have a co-occurring psychiatric and substance use disorder.
-Your child/family is welcome here regardless of the stage of use or dependency.
-For safety and security, any prescription medications or other legal drugs that are brought onto Easterseals MORC premises must be kept in a secure location (i.e., locked in a car, secured on their person).
-All visitors bringing legal drugs to Easterseals MORC are to inform the support staff at the time of check-in that it is on site.
-Support staff will remind the visitor to keep the legal drugs always secured.
+Easterseals MORC provides integrated treatment to individuals who have a co-occurring psychiatric and substance use disorder.
+You are welcome here regardless of the stage of use or dependency.
+For safety and security, any prescription medications or other legal drugs that are brought onto Easterseals MORC premises must be kept in a secure location (e.g., locked in a car, secured on their person).
+All visitors bringing legal drugs to Easterseals MORC are to inform the support staff at the time of check-in that it is on-site.
+Support staff will remind the visitor to always keep the legal drugs secured.
 Any known possession, exchange, or sale of illegal or legal drugs on Easterseals MORC premises will be reported to the local law enforcement authority (sheriff/police department).